KolpakovK/babicLawStatamic/content/collections/en_pages/legal-services.md

         content:
           -
             type: text
             text: "Representation of creditors in bankruptcy proceedings, filing of creditor's claims and initiation of lawsuits, conducting proceedings and rebutting debtor's legal actions.
-Marijana Babić is also a licensed bankruptcy trustee, so she has specialist knowledge in this area."
+Marijana Babić is a licensed bankruptcy trustee, has specialist knowledge in this area."
     type: item
     enabled: true
   -